 Please review the guidelines in the submission form you choose for specifics about the genre.
 We’ve added some limits in an effort to improve our response time.
 We no longer allow multiple submissions—please send only one piece per genre at a time.
 If your creative work is declined, we ask that you wait three months before submitting again to the same genre.
 You may have one piece of fiction (either short or flash), one piece of creative nonfiction (flash or creative essay), and one craft piece under consideration at one time.

 We accept submissions of essays on writing craft, critical essays, and book annotations.
 We accept completed interviews/hybrid interviews or pitches.
 For a look at the type of content we publish, please visit our Craft Section.
 All work in this section is concerned with fiction.
 Please do not send critical work about poetry or nonfiction.
 Please do not send personal essays.
-We pay betwen $50 and $100 for most original craft content.
+We pay between $50 and $100 for original craft content.

 Craft and critical essays range from 1,500 to 2,500 words concerning the craft of fiction or creative nonfiction.
 We recommend familiarizing yourself with our archive.
 Most essays we publish contain a careful examination of an element or elements of craft in a piece or pieces of fiction/CNF.

 Are you looking for feedback on a piece of short fiction?
 Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes for any reason, we are so pleased to offer editorial feedback on flash fiction and short stories up to 6,000 words.
 Learn more here.